shuyanhui/HD/README.md

 I'm a dualist.
 I can see the good, the bad, the holy and horrendous in anything.
 And I can see the horrendous in this as much as I can see the holy.
 Whenever you smell the nasty side, you look to the homogenized world because it takes everything out of balance.
 These basic themes have been distorted.
 This is what we have.
 We have a world in which the underlying magic, the underlying beauty, the underlying magnificence of what it is to be a nine-centered being, we are incredible creatures.

-_Advanced Mechanics I is a program of the International Human Design School (HDS)_You know those wonderful flowers, you wait for them and you wait for them and you wait for them and they come, and they don't stay long.
+You know those wonderful flowers, you wait for them and you wait for them and you wait for them and they come, and they don't stay long.
 I have a pond.
 Every once in a while there is a water lily.
 There's nothing more beautiful, at least in my eye, than a water lily, fresh, just opening up in the light floating on the water.
 It's a magnificent thing.
 Then it's gone.
 That's us.
 That is where we are.
 That is what the nine-centered being is about.
 We are transitional form.
 We are walking out of the human process, entering in to a rave process.
 This is the end.

 It doesn't matter that it takes one thousand plus years; it's not the point.
 In evolutionary time this is absolutely nothing.
 It's about now.
 It's about understanding that if we don't take this shroud off our shoulders we are going to be tormented by the primitive root of all capture, the distortion of it that we must bow down, that we are either novice or master in the way the homogenized world moves over us.
 We're caught in it.
 How distorting it becomes.
 And it's dangerous.
 It's infective.
 It's the great externalizing agent.